State Street SPDR Bloomberg Convertible Securities ETF (CWB) Max Pain Analysis

 Max pain is the strike price where aggregate option buyer payout is minimized at expiration.
 It represents the price at which option writers retain the most premium.

-State Street SPDR Bloomberg Convertible Securities ETF (CWB) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $4.65B, listed on AMEX, carrying a beta of 1.02 to the broader market.
-The State Street SPDR Bloomberg Convertible Securities ETF seeks to provide investment results that, before fees and expenses, correspond generally to the price and yield performance of the Bloomberg US Convertible Liquid Bond Index (the "Index")Seeks to provide exposure to the market of U. public since 2009-04-16.
+State Street SPDR Bloomberg Convertible Securities ETF (CWB) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $4.63B, listed on AMEX, carrying a beta of 1.08 to the broader market.
+The State Street SPDR Bloomberg Convertible Securities ETF aims to mirror the price and yield performance of the Bloomberg US Convertible Liquid Bond Index, before accounting for its fees and expenses. public since 2009-04-16.

 Spot Price